deruke/dfirth-labs/Labs/endpoint-kape_data/endpoint-kape_data.md

 &nbsp;

 When starting a host investigation that involved malware, analyzing process execution is a good place to start.
-Select "Other Locations" option and select the "Computer" icon and navigate to `/data/course_labs/endpoint-kape_data/kape_module_out/ProgramExecution` and open 'the 20220301002851_PECmd_Output.csv' file.
+Select the "Other Locations" option and select the "Computer" icon and navigate to `/data/course_labs/endpoint-kape_data/kape_module_out/ProgramExecution` and open 'the 20220301002851_PECmd_Output.csv' file.

 &nbsp;